-The original plan for the Type 26 was 8 anti-submarine warfare variants and 5 general purpose variants.
-This changed to 8 Type 26 anti-submarine warfare frigates and five Type 31 general purpose frigates, a lighter and cheaper design than the Type 26.
+The original plan for the Type 26 was 13 ships made of 8 anti-submarine warfare variants and 5 general purpose variants.
+This changed to 8 Type 26 anti-submarine warfare frigates and 5 Type 31 general purpose frigates.

 Some of the recent controversy over orders on the Clyde comes from previous Defence Secretary Michael Fallon indicating that he expected the Type 31 to also be built there.

 Michael Fallon told local radio in Scotland earlier in the year:

 “Nobody is shortchanging the Clyde.
 This is a huge moment for the Clyde; we’re confirming we’re going ahead with the steel cut next summer, earlier than expected.
 The first eight will be the Type 26 combat ships.

 After that, the Clyde will be building a lighter frigate and we will end up with a fleet that is larger than the fleet at the moment.”

 The build plan for the Type 31 Frigates is expected to follow a similar pattern to that of the Queen Elizabeth carriers and early Type 45 Destroyers in that blocks will be built in yards around the UK.